 For the few remaining companies that have yet commit to a public fur-free policy, hearing from you—the consumer—can have a major impact.
 Please take a moment to contact the following companies using the links below and politely ask them to go fur-free.

-At the customer service links provided above, feel free to copy and paste the following text or put it in your own words:
+Feel free to copy and paste the following message or put it in your own words:

 Dear [company name],